hack101/lesson5/README.md

 Lesson 5: Interactivity and more JavaScript
 ===========================================

-(Meta: to be deleted)

-I won't be covering too much detail about jquery - I'd rather send people over to the jQuery tutorials, which is quite accessible and comprehensive.
-I'll introduce the key features of JavaScript they should be aware of (most importantly functions in variables), talk about the basic concept of selecting an element an doing something with it (and introducing new tags/ids/classes to help select something better), how to work with the console and develop iteratively by testing commands interactively and building functions out of them, what events are in general, and issues with document.ready etc that stump a lot of newcomers.
-Then I'll give a quick demo of how to do HTTP requests in the background, which will require a small recap of HTTP requests.
-I'll also show the chrome network monitor and debugger, just so that they know these exist and are useful.

-Overview:
--  10-15 minute overview of Javascript syntax
--  15 minute of developing a small functionality on the spot, with tips on using the chrome console and some very basic debugging features
--  10-15 minutes of going over HTTP again, and familiarizing them with the idea that you can send JSON instead of HTML which is easier to work with when you want to communicate data.
-Show uses of Chrome network monitor, and testing an API with POSTMAN.
-Give them a modified version of the flask app from lesson 3 that handles JSON.
--  String together two ajax calls to show how you can communicate with the server and update the page without reloading.

-I'm concerned that the tutorial is too long.
-I might have to cut back on some of the things I described here if I run out of time.

-(EndMeta)

 Hello everyone, we will start off with a quick review of javascript, please check _jssyntax.md_.

 Hopefully now that we're more comfortable with the JavaScript syntax, let's see how we can change contents of the page using JavaScript.